s4ur0n-3y3/Remote-Key-Logger-ReverseShell/README.md

 # Remote-Key-Logger-ReverseShell
 Remote Key Logger and ReverseShell

-This is a remote key logger and also a ReverseShell wich send the Key logs to remote server.
+This is a remote key logger and also a ReverseShell which sends the Key logs to remote server.

 The remote servr has a GUI with 2 parts:

 1- Reverse Shell

 2- Key logs

 ⚠️ Disclaimer